jagat-singh-chaudhary/PayloadShell-RCE-JAGAT/README.md

 ## Description

-Welcome to the PayloadShell-RCE-JAGAT repository – a curated compilation designed to empower security professionals, penetration testers, and developers in fortifying web applications against potential vulnerabilities associated with code execution.
+Welcome to the PayloadShell-RCE-JAGAT repository – a comprehensive and versatile Remote Code Execution (RCE) toolkit specifically designed for security professionals and ethical hackers.
+This repository hosts a diverse collection of RCE shell payloads, catering to various scenarios and needs in remote command execution.

 **Disclaimer: Unauthorized use of these payloads is strictly prohibited.
 Use responsibly and in compliance with applicable laws and regulations.**